donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ```
 if the multiplier is less than 1.

-However, the multipler $\frac{m_2}{2MI}\frac{(\overrightarrow{bar1} \cdot \overrightarrow{bar2})^2}{|\overrightarrow{bar2}|^2}$
+However, the multiplier $\frac{m_2}{2MI}\frac{(\overrightarrow{bar1} \cdot \overrightarrow{bar2})^2}{|\overrightarrow{bar2}|^2}$
-is not guranteed to be less than 1 for every grass instance.
+is not guaranteed to be less than 1 for every grass instance.

-When the infinite payback series sums are actaully used in the implementation, some grass instances show unplausiable motions.
+When the infinite payback series sums are actually used in the implementation, some grass instances show implausible motions.

-### Solving Payback method as Linear Algebra
+### Solving Payback Method as Linear Algebra

-Attempt to solve the payback method as linear algebra is made and failed.
+An attempt to solve the payback method as linear algebra is made and failed.

-Let T0 be the torque applied to P0 due to wind force, air friction force and restoration force.
+Let T0 be the torque applied to P0 due to wind force, air friction force, and restoration force.
 Let T1 be the torque applied to P1 in the same manner.

 Let K0, K1 be the actual kinetic torque applied to generate the acceleration on P0 and P1 respectively.

-Then, the variables form a linear algebra.
+Then, the variables form a linear algebra system.

 ```math
 \displaylines{